pedro-wh/miPrimerRepo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: iOS issue
+name: Sample issue
-about: Report an issue or crash for iOS
+about: This is a sample issue
 title: ''
 labels: ''
 assignees: ''